Skip to main content

 In its 2019 Annual Report, Boohoo Group Plc reported that its effective rate of tax for 2019 was 20.7%, which is higher than the blended UK statutory rate of tax for the year of 19.0%.

-However, the point remains that the incorporation of the ultimate parent company in Jersey, and its ownership of ABK Ltd (Jersey), raises alarm bells.
+However, the point remains that the incorporation of the ultimate parent company in Jersey raises alarm bells.
 Why would the company be set up in this way?

 In Jersey, there is no capital gains tax nor stamp duty.
 The company could, for example, potentially avoid paying these taxes on future sales of any of their subsidiaries.

-We cannot be sure why Boohoo Group is incorporated in Jersey, nor do we know what role ABK Ltd plays.
+We cannot be sure why Boohoo Group is incorporated in Jersey.
 But this is itself a problem.
 This company structure allows the group a high degree of secrecy that could facilitate tax avoidance, if not at present then in the future.

 Ethical Consumer Tax Rating